rglepper/mars-rover-EAN/README.md

 # Mars rover app

-Small Express/Angular/Node app that controls a mars rover in a server from a browser through an API and paints the result on a grid in screen
+Small Express/Angular/Node app that controls a mars rover in a server from a browser through an API and paints the result on a grid

 ### Based on  the mars rover problem